Spinal Decompression Therapy in Midlothian

 How Do I Keep This From Happening Again?

-Once decompression has been effective for you, Dr. Tyson will recommend beginning a normal treatment plan including chiropractic care and physical therapy.
+Once decompression has been effective for you, Dr. Tyson will recommend beginning a normal treatment plan including chiropractic care and spinal therapy.
 Your injured disk will now have increased pressure on it and will be bearing an increased spinal load, which is what lead to your problem initially.

 The disk problem is a secondary component of the spinal issue, and once it’s addressed the spinal issue needs to be addressed immediately or else you’ll be in severe danger of relapse.